SusimRoy/Personal-website/content/publication/conference-paper3/index.md

 ---
-title: "RefMOS: A Robust Referred Moving Object Segmentation framework based on text query"
+title: "Efficient Convolutions using Box-Filters for Low-Latency Image Processing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Prafulla Saxena
   - Susim M Roy
-  - Santosh K Vipparthi
-  - Dinesh K Tyagi
-  - Subrahmanyam Murala
+  - Bharat Yalavarthi
-  - R. Balasubramanian
+  - Nalini Ratha

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2024-07-15'
+date: '2024-11-08'
-doi: '10.1109/AVSS61716.2024.10672595'
+doi: ''

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'